 In the distance I hear the grumbling sound of a tractor, and I see a farmer muck-spreading his field.
 The aroma gradually drifts over the surrounding area, and it reminds me of growing up in Cornwall where this smell seemed to be ever-present in the lanes around my home town.
 I pass a sheep with a straw hanging from the side of his mouth – like all good farm dwellers should – who looks at me purposely, and we both silently decry the stench-spraying culprit.

 A little further along the lane I meet that same smelly culprit driving up towards me.
-His tractor and slurry-laden trailer are only marginally narrower than the lane, and a couple of other walkers in front of me and I have to squash up close to the hedge to allow it to pass.
+His tractor and slurry-laden trailer are only marginally narrower than the lane, and I along with a couple of other walkers in front of me have to squash up close to the hedge to allow it to pass.
 I hope beyond hope that the switch to turn on the spray is reliably fixed in the off position, but I still close my mouth and eyes just in case.
 Being sprayed with slurry would certainly have topped my previous experience of wading through it, and would have provided a good anecdote when chatting about my adventure in times to come, but right now I’m glad to have avoided such mirth-filled future fireside conversations.

 I pass a radio mast mounted at the top of the cliff, the purpose of which is still a mystery to me, and turn back to look at the wind turbines set against the dying sun.